bda-research/node-crawler/README.md

 Why / What ?
 ------------

-For now just check my lightning talk : http://www.slideshare.net/sylvinus/web-crawling-with-nodejs
+For now just check my [lightning talk slides](http://www.slideshare.net/sylvinus/web-crawling-with-nodejs)

 Help & Forks welcomed!
 This is just starting for now